xiix0/scam/README.md

-You will be held hostage by a radical group.
+Let me put it this way: today is going to be a learning experience.